nerya0001/chat/README.md

 In this assignment we were requiered to develop a chat application in tow parts.
 1. basic messaging over TCP.
 2. The abilty to transfer files over RUDP (realiable UDP).
+3. every thing is managed in SQLITE database - users, files, messages.
-3. we've also created a GUI interface for the client, but due to the fact that it does not fully operational as of yet, we'll only demonstrate it in person.
+4. we've also created a GUI interface for the client, but due to the fact that it does not fully operational as of yet, we'll only demonstrate it in person.

 Essentially we we had to implement reliable file transfer by implementing something similar to how TCP works.